-Tmesis is derived from a Greek word tmēsis that means “to cut”.
-It is a rhetorical device.
-It involves the breaking down of a phrase or a word into two parts.
-In simpler words, tmesis is an insertion of a word between a word, a compound word or a phrase (phrasal verbs usually).
+Tmesis is derived from the Greek word tmesis, which means “to cut.”
+It is a rhetorical device that involves the breaking down of a phrase or a word into two parts.
+In simpler words, tmesis is an insertion of a word between the parts of a word, a compound word, or a phrase (phrasal verbs usually).
 It is a practice of dividing a phrase or word into its components by inserting another word in the middle of that phrase or word.
 Tmesis is commonly employed in words that have more than three syllables.
-Let us examine these two examples of tmesis to have a better understanding of this device.
+Let us examine these two examples of tmesis to have a better understanding of this device:

-Here, the words “fantastic” and “absolutely” are separated by the the words “bloody” and “blooming”, respectively.
+Here, the words “fantastic” and “absolutely” are separated by the words “bloody” and “blooming,” respectively.

 Classification of Tmesis

 Tmesis examples may be classified according to the device’s two main groups.
 The first group of tmesis is formed from cutting phrasal verbs.
 For example, the phrasal verb “turn off” can be cut into two parts by inserting another word, such as “radio,” to form the phrase “turn the radio off“).
 The meaning of the phrasal verb in this example is retained.
 In other instances, however, it may change.
 Another category of English tmesis is formed by adding an infix in modifiers.
 A good example for this is, “I got forty-bloody-seven /and that’s good e-bloody-nough” (Tumba Bloody Rumba, by John O’Grady).

 Example #1: Romeo and Juliet (By William Shakespeare)

 “This is not Romeo, he’s some other where.”